 When your defrosted Falafel turn out dry, this Falafel Curry recipe is perfect, because they'll get soft again!

-Should you decide to give this falafel recipe a try I’d love to hear how it went!
+Should you decide to give these Oil-Free Oven Baked Falafel with Cilantro a try I’d love to hear how it went!
 Write me a comment or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
 Thanks! <3